comments on 2015 award recipients

-The following awards were presented at ASEH’s annual conference in San Francisco on March 15, 2014:
+The following awards were presented at ASEH’s annual conference in Washington, DC on March 21, 2015:

 Distinguished Service Award

 Joel Tarr has been active in the ASEH since the early days – and his influence is vast.
 He has perhaps attended more ASEH conferences than anyone, and in 1993 he organized a pivotal meeting in Pittsburgh (the place where ASEH was founded) that marked the beginning of ASEH conference expansion and growth – in terms of numbers and intellectual reach.
 Joel has always extended his generosity to ASEH as an organization, contributing funds as well as his time.